Adran Premier

 The Adran Premier (Premier Division, formerly the Welsh Premier Women's League), currently known for sponsorship reasons as Genero Adran Premier, is the highest level of league competition for women's football in Wales.
-Established in 2009, it is organised by the Football Association of Wales and features four semi-professional teams out of eight.
+Established in 2009, it is organised by the Adran Leagues, the women's division of the Football Association of Wales, and features four semi-professional teams out of eight.
 As of 2024, the league is ranked 48th overall by the UEFA Women's association club coefficients.

 History

 In its first three seasons, the league was divided into two Conferences that played a double round robin, with the winner of both contesting a final for the championship.
 The first season featured no relegation, from the 2010–11 season onwards, the last placed team in each conference got relegated.

 Since 2012–13 the league is played in one group only.
 In 2015–16 two teams were relegated.

 The eight clubs who formed the League were Aberystwyth Town Ladies, Caernarfon Town Ladies, Llanidloes Ladies, Manorbier Ladies, Newcastle Emlyn Ladies, Swansea City Ladies, UWIC Ladies and Wrexham Women.